Acts 6

 9Then there arose certain of the synagogue, which is called the synagogue of the Libertines, and Cyrenians, and Alexandrians, and of them of Cilicia and of Asia, disputing with Stephen.
 10And they were not able to resist the wisdom and the spirit by which he spake.

 These are powerful men.
 They come from the diaspora - from Cyrene, Alexandria, Cilicia, Asia.
 They are cosmopolitan, educated, trained in rhetoric.
-They come together in a united synagogue to dispute with Stephen2.
+They come together in a united synagogue to dispute with Stephen.
 But they cannot resist him.
 The Greek word means they cannot stand against him.
 He is too full of the Spirit.

 Acts 6:11-14The Witness of False Witnesses

 11Then they suborned men, which said, We have heard him speak blasphemous words against Moses, and against God.
-12And they stirred up the people, and the elders, and the scribes, and came upon him, and caught him, and brought him unto the council, 13And set up false witnesses, which said, This man ceaseth not to speak blasphemous words against this holy place, and the law: 14For we have heard him say, that this Jesus of Nazareth shall destroy this temple, and shall change the customs which Moses delivered us.
+12And they stirred up the people, and the elders, and the scribes, and came upon him, and caught him, and brought him to the council, 13And set up false witnesses, which said, This man ceaseth not to speak blasphemous words against this holy place, and the law: 14For we have heard him say, that this Jesus of Nazareth shall destroy this place, and shall change the customs which Moses delivered us.

 Acts 6:15A Face Like an Angel